Skip to main content

 Overview

-When placing orders, you can specify how the system should handle potential self-trades using the stp parameter.
+When placing orders, specify how the system should handle potential self-trades using the stp parameter.
 This parameter determines the behavior when an order would match against another order from the same account.

 STP Modes